-Of course, such an aching and moving incident left behind many memories, which are excruciatingly painful and valuable at the same time.
-Still, there has always been silence about the Partition, and this is what made the development of such a museum extremely necessary.
+This aching and moving incident left behind many memories, being excruciatingly painful and valuable at the same time.
+There has always been silence about the Partition, which is what made the development of such a museum extremely necessary.
 The Partition Museum has been visited by thousands of visitors ever since its inauguration.
-The list of visitors includes members from either end of the spectrum and comprises of school children, local families who were affected by the Partition, and also domestic and international tourists who visit Amritsar to witness the Golden Temple.
+The list of visitors includes members from either end of the spectrum, comprising of local families who were affected by the Partition, school children and tourists - domestic & international - who visit Amritsar to witness the Golden Temple or otherwise.

 Compare quotes from upto 3 travel agents for free

 $ 25 onwards

 $ 49 onwards